As stocks tumble, Indian pharma, Taiwan tech lure smart money

 Among the winners are Indian technology firms and drugmakers, which source cheaply locally and earn dollars selling largely in the United States.

-These include Tata Consultancy and Tech Mahindra, according to Henderson and BNP Paribas Investment Partners.
+These include Tata Consultancy (TCS.NS) and Tech Mahindra (TEML.NS), according to Henderson and BNP Paribas Investment Partners.
 The former had a three-month gain of 1.9 percent and the latter a 2.7 percent drop by late trade on Wednesday.

-Indian drug companies Glenmark Pharmaceuticals and Dr. Reddy's Laboratories, Taiwanese blinds manufacturer Nien Made Enterprise and Korean garment maker Hansae Co., also fit the bill, according to BNPP IP.
+Indian drug companies Glenmark Pharmaceuticals (GLEN.NS) and Dr. Reddy's Laboratories (REDY.NS), Taiwanese blinds manufacturer Nien Made Enterprise 8464.TWO and Korean garment maker Hansae Co.
+(105630.KS), also fit the bill, according to BNPP IP.

-Henderson's Indian pharmaceuticals pick is Lupin Ltd., which has gained 5.1 percent.
+Henderson's Indian pharmaceuticals pick is Lupin Ltd. (LUPN.NS), which has gained 5.1 percent.
 Lupin gets 43 percent of revenues from the United States, according to BNPP IP.

 In the last three months Glenmark has jumped 26 percent, Dr. Reddy's Labs 22 percent, Nien Made 17 percent and Hansae a whopping 63 percent.

-The safe haven Japanese yen's 3.5 percent gain this year against the dollar helps Korean carmakers such as Hyundai and Kia Motors, said Josh Crabb, Hong Kong-based head of Asian equities at Old Mutual Global Investors.
+The safe haven Japanese yen's 3.5 percent gain this year against the dollar helps Korean carmakers such as Hyundai (011760.KS) and Kia Motors (000270.KS), said Josh Crabb, Hong Kong-based head of Asian equities at Old Mutual Global Investors.

 "If the world improves they'll sell more cars, and if it gets worse, the won goes down further, so it puts them at an advantage relative to Japan," he said.